 Performing fewer procedures (for example, performing only analytical procedures in circumstances when, in a reasonable assurance engagement, both analytical procedures and tests of detail would be performed); or

 Performing procedures on location at fewer facilities.
-(Ref: Para.
-44)

-(c) The nature of analytical procedures: (Ref: Para.
-40L–40R and 41L–41R)) In a reasonable assurance engagement, analytical procedures performed in response to assessed risks of material misstatement involve developing expectations of quantities or ratios that are sufficiently precise to identify material misstatements.
+(c) The nature of analytical procedures: In a reasonable assurance engagement, analytical procedures performed in response to assessed risks of material misstatement involve developing expectations of quantities or ratios that are sufficiently precise to identify material misstatements.
 In a limited assurance engagement, on the other hand, analytical procedures are often designed to support expectations regarding the direction of trends, relationships and ratios rather than to identify misstatements with the level of precision expected in a reasonable assurance engagement.

-Further, when significant fluctuations, relationships or differences are identified, appropriate evidence may often be obtained by making inquiries of the entity and considering responses received in the light of known engagement circumstances, without obtaining additional evidence as is required by paragraph 41R(a) in the case of a reasonable assurance engagement.
+Further, when significant fluctuations, relationships or differences are identified, appropriate evidence in a limited assurance engagement may often be obtained by making inquiries of the entity and considering responses received in the light of known engagement circumstances, without obtaining additional evidence as is required by paragraph 43R(a) in the case of a reasonable assurance engagement.

 In addition, when undertaking analytical procedures in a limited assurance engagement the practitioner may, for example:

-Use data that is more highly aggregated, for example, data at a regional level rather than at facility level, or monthly data rather than weekly data.
+Use data that is more highly aggregated, for example, data at a regional level rather than at a facility level, or monthly data rather than weekly data.

 Use data that has not been subjected to separate procedures to test its reliability to the same extent as it would be for a reasonable assurance engagement.